 Pokémon Go's Buddy feature allows you to work towards two late-game activities; powering up your Pokémon to take on Gyms, and filling out your Pokedex by evolving the creatures you've already caught.
 In order to get more Candy for a Pokémon you have to either catch it in the wild or hatch it from an egg, and since the best Pokémon are usually the hardest to find, Candy is also very difficult to come by.

 The Buddy system solves this problem quite nicely.
 For example, if you provided you catch one Dratini, as long as you keep walking and collecting Candy from your Buddy, you'll one day get your hands on that all elusive Dragonite.
 (Though, with 1-2 Candy dropping every 5km walked, it could take a while.)

-It's also speculated the Buddy system is how you'll be able to make Legendary Pokémon such as Mew, Mewtwo, Articuno, Moltres and Zaptos stronger - whenever they eventually appear in the game - as the chance to catch more to earn extra Candy will be incredibly remote.
+It's also fair to say that the Buddy system is the main way you'll be able to make Legendary Pokémon such as Articuno and Lugia plus the likes of Mew, Mewtwo, Moltres and Zapdos - whenever they eventually appear in the game - stronger, as the chance to catch more to earn extra Candy will be incredibly remote.

 Pokémon Go Buddy system distance chart

 As with hatching Eggs, more elusive creatures require longer walking distance in order to get their rewards.
 This is particularly helpful if you need just a couple more Candy to fill out a Pokedex entry and evolve a Pokémon, or for those who want to get XP fast in Pokémon Go, get even more easy but useful Pidgey Candy for quick and easy gains.

 Thanks to The Silph Road sub-Reddit for the list.

 |1km Buddy Pokémon||3km Buddy Pokémon||5km Buddy Pokémon||20km Buddy Pokémon|